ventureio/vio-ticket-autoresponder/README.md

-# vio-ticket-autoresponder
+# Ticket Autoresponder
-Addon module that autoresponds to tickets submitted afterhours or on holidays
+WHMCS module that autoresponds to tickets submitted afterhours or on holidays